Best Sakura Cherry Blossom Viewing Spots

 Kaiseizan-Koen Park

-1-5 Kaisei, Koriyama City, Fukushima
+Address: 1–5 Kaisei, Koriyama, Fukushima Prefecture

 Beni-Shidare Jizo-Sakura Weeping Cherry Tree